abonello/project-1/README.md

 This the the [github repository](https://github.com/abonello/project-1),
 and this project is deployed as a github page [here](https://abonello.github.io/project-1/).

 I am basing this project on an earlier exploratory exercise that I did where I explored the jumbotron and other parts of bootstrap.
 This previous exercise was meant to be a draft to practice the techniques and skills I need for this project.
 It can be found [here](https://github.com/abonello/JumbotronExperiment).
+Definitely I want to change the color scheme of the header and activities sections.
+I like the background of the portfolio section but not that of the header.
+I need to add another section, a sort of About Me or Bio.

 The plan is to have a single page website with a parallax background.
 The design is responsive.